-The Digital Media Center will address an evolving menu of issues at the heart of discussion among media executives, tech company leaders, IT professionals, data users, academicians, and government policymakers.
-“Core issues” will include:
+The Digital Media Center addresses an evolving menu of issues at the heart of discussion among media executives, tech company leaders, IT professionals, data users, academicians, and government policymakers.
+“Core issues” include:

 - Online Advertising

 Digital Media Center activities further three key goals: